Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 - *Comparison year*
 Click the drop-down list to select a comparison year.
-If no comparison year is needed, select the option **no comp. year**.
+If no year for comparison is desired, select the option **No comp. year**.

 - *Cost unit group*
 Click the drop-down list to select a cost unit group.
-If no cost unit group is needed, select the option *0 - no group*.
+If no cost unit group is needed, select the option *0 - No group*.

   > [Info] For detailed information about creating and managing cost units, see [COST ACCOUNTING](./02e_CostAccounting.md).

 [comment]: <> (Check how it works!?)

 - *BWA number*
 Click the drop-down list to select the BWA report type to be created.
-The following options are available:
+All available BWA reports are displayed in the list.
+The following options are available by default:

     - **1: Profit and loss account**
     - **2: Cash basis accounting**